AB InBev or Anheuser-Busch InBev is one of the largest brewers in the world.

 AB InBev also carries the ticker name BUD in the New York Stock Exchange (NYSE) and the stock is traded as a form of ADR or American Depositary Receipt.

-In this article, we are going to look at AB InBev’s cash flow, its cash on hand and free cash flow in particular.
+In this article, we are going to look at AB InBev’s cash metrics, including the cash on hand, operating cash flow, and free cash flow as well as cash margin.

 Let’s move on!